mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 # [DC Power Flow](@id DCPowerFlowManual)
-To perform the DC power flow, we first need to have the `PowerSystem` composite type that has been created with the DC model.
-Following that, we can construct the power flow model encapsulated within the `DCPowerFlow` composite type by employing the following function:
+To perform the DC power flow, we first need to have the `PowerSystem` type that has been created with the DC model.
+Following that, we can construct the power flow model encapsulated within the `DCPowerFlow` type by employing the following function:
 * [`dcPowerFlow`](@ref dcPowerFlow).

 To solve the DC power flow problem and acquire bus voltage angles, make use of the following function: